xthecoolboy/robles-bot/README.md

 cd robles-bot
 npm install
 ```

 [How do I setup a bot account and invite it to my server?](https://discordpy.readthedocs.io/en/rewrite/discord.html)

+If you need help with anything, feel free to [join my Discord](https://discord.gg/Bm7mnzh) server and ask questions

 ## Contributing